Inspectors' Handbook — Parts I to IV

 - certain claims such as employees' salaries, municipal taxes and landlords' rental arrears; and

 - all other unsecured creditors.

-When a trustee has sufficient estate funds, the trustee should pay an interim dividend to creditors who have proven their claim.
+When a LIT has sufficient estate funds, the LIT should pay an interim dividend to creditors who have proven their claim.
 Under subsection 148(3), inspectors are to direct when an interim dividend should be paid.
-If they direct the trustee to pay a dividend and the trustee refuses or fails to do so, then the court may order the trustee to pay it with interest.
+If they direct the LIT to pay a dividend and the LIT refuses or fails to do so, then the court may order the LIT to pay it with interest.

 A proposal is an agreement between an insolvent person and his or her creditors that alters the debtor's financial obligations toward the creditors.
 The Act provides for two types of proposals.

 - Division I is primarily for corporations and for individuals who have not made a consumer proposal under Division II.
 Where a debtor has made a proposal under Division II, he or she cannot make a proposal under Division I until the administrator under the consumer proposal has been discharged.

 - Division II provides a streamlined procedure for individuals who have debts under a prescribed dollar amount.

 Inspectors may be appointed in a proposal.
 When inspectors are appointed in a proposal, they assume the same roles and responsibilities as in a bankruptcy, subject to any provision in the proposal expanding or restricting their functions.

 Proposal by a bankrupt [subsection 50(3) and paragraph 66.4(2)(a)]